-Assessing the fees and costs for lifecycle products is complex due to different investment fees and Indirect Cost Ratios (ICR) charged at the lifestage level.^a The Heatmap adopts a simplified approach and displays the product-level administration fee and uses a representative lifestage (with the highest number of member accounts) to assess the total fees and costs reported under SRS 703.0 for the product.
+Assessing the fees and costs for lifecycle products is complex due to different fees and costs charged at the lifestage level.® The Heatmap adopts a simplified approach and displays the product-level administration fee and uses a representative lifestage (with the highest number of member accounts) to assess the total fees and costs reported under SRS 703.0 for the product.
 This allows for a more comparable product-level assessment of the member's fees and costs experience between single-strategy and lifecycle products.